 - The Motley Fool: Your 2018 Guide to Social Security Spousal Benefits

-- Social Security: Minimum Benefits
+- Every CRS Report: Minimum Benefits

 - Comstock Images/Comstock/Getty Images